andburn/hs-art-extractor/README.md

 Incomplete:
 - [ ] Allow filtering of extracted cards by set and card type.
 - [ ] Extract all card bars, using some default coordinates.
+- [ ] Efficiency/Performance improvements.

 ## Usage
+You need to ensure Hearthstone is not running for the program to work correctly.

 Command line interface
 ```
 extractor.exe cardart <hearthstone_directory> <output_directory>